alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ## Preprocessing

 The usual preprocessing in this case would include scaling of pixel values to `[0, 1]` (as currently they are in `[0, 255]` range), representing labels in a one-hot encoding and shuffling.
 Looking at the images, histogram equalization may be helpful as well.
-We will apply localized equalization, as it seems to improve feature extraction even further in our case.
+We will apply _localized_ histogram equalization, as it seems to improve feature extraction even further in our case.

 I will only use the single channel in my model, e.g. grayscale images instead of color ones.
 As Pierre Sermanet and Yann LeCun mentioned in [their paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf){:target="_blank"}, using color channels didn't seem to improve things a lot, so I will only take the `Y` channel of the `YCbCr` representation of an image.